ravi-teja-mullapudi/ATCP-Assignment-2/README.md

 Compile the reference implementation in the video folder as a shared library

-icpc -xhost -openmp -fPIC -shared -o harris.so harris_ref.cpp
+icpc -xhost -openmp -fPIC -shared -o harris.so harris_extern.cpp

 Run the python script as